guenthermi/dwtc-geo-parser/README.md

 ````
 redis-server
 ````
-After that you have to create the geo names index by running
+After that you have to create the [GeoNames](http://www.geonames.org) index by running
 ````
 # Download Geo Names Gazetteer Data
 mkdir data